 - Step #1: Pressing the Tofu: After much experimentation, I find this works best for the tofu: Drain well, then process in a food processor with a bit of salt & pepper until no lumps remain.
 This will take several batches.
 I then transfer all the tofu to my very large colander, packing it in tightly & smooth out the top., I put a plate on top and large cans on top of that to weigh it down.
 I add a plate underneath to catch drips.
 You could line the colander with a cheesecloth 1st, but I usually don't.
 Let that sit for a couple of hours in the fridge.

 - Step #2: The Stuffing: While the tofu is pressing, you can start the stuffing: Saute the onions in a bit of sesame oil or broth until soft, Add the mushrooms, onions, garlic and continue to cook until soft.
 Add the spices & herbs.
 Saute for a minute or so.
 Add the dry stuffing mix, 1/8 c (2 TB) soy sauce, salt & pepper.
-Cook for a few minutes, add some vegan broth or water if it seems dry.
+Cook for a few minutes, add some vegan broth or water if it seems too dry.
+It will absorb moisture from the turkey, so you don't want it moist.
 Taste, and adjust seasonings.
 You may want to add more soy sauce as well.

 - Step #3: Forming & Stuffing: Hollow out the pressed tofu to make a cavity for the stuffing, leaving about an inch on the sides and two inches on the bottom.
 (This will ensure the stuffing is fully encased, without any stuffing coming through.)
 Now, carefully pack your stuffing in tightly.
 Add the scooped out tofu back to the top to cover the stuffing completely.
 Smooth it out making sure all the stuffing is covered.
 Very carefully, invert this whole thing onto your cooking tray or pan of choice.
 I use a roasting pan, as I think the sides help it to hold its shape in the oven.
 If there are any cracks, carefully smooth those areas.
 Form the optional “legs” now with the 1 lb. of reserved tofu.